Have Concerns About your Energy Bill?

 We Do!

-Our BPI certified analysts will come inspect your home and offer valuable advice on saving energy.
+Our award winning, BPI certified analysts will come inspect your home and offer valuable advice on saving energy.
 The home energy assessment is FREE through Appalachian Power’s Home Performance Program.
 Send us an email to set up an appointment!

 We focus on inexpensive and prudent methods of saving homeowners on their power bill.
 For example, we never suggest a $10,000 replacement of windows before we discuss weatherization, air sealing, efficient methods of heating a home, etc. We will inspect your home and analyze how air is circulating, how heat is escaping, and then implement certain measures to make your home more efficient.
 Frequently, this results in a 20% reduction in your heating bill.
 See below for examples.